 The Farmers' Advocate Office (FAO) was established in 1973 by the Minister of Agriculture as a resource for rural Albertans.
-Today the FAO remains within the Ministry of Agriculture and Forestry, and works to ensure that the rights and interests of rural Albertans are recognized, understood and protected.
+Today the FAO remains within the Ministry of Agriculture, Forestry and Rural Economic Development, and works to ensure that the rights and interests of rural Albertans are recognized, understood and protected.

 Pipelines in Alberta: What Farmers Need to Know was first published by the FAO in 1992.
 This version, substantially revised and updated from the previous version, reflects legislation, regulation and policy as it exists in 2018.
 It is primarily designed with new negotiations in mind, but much of the content could also be helpful to those hoping to gain a better understanding of their rights in relation to an existing pipeline on their land.